Flame-winged parakeet: Threats

 The main threats to the brown-breasted parakeet are habitat loss and habitat fragmentation caused by the encroachment of roads and agriculture into their cloud forest habitat.
-Pyrrhura parakeets are particularly sensitive to habitat fragmentation, and their unwillingness to move far outside of heavily forested area areas means they are prone to geographic and genetic isolation.
+Pyrrhura parakeets are particularly sensitive to habitat fragmentation, and their unwillingness to move far outside of heavily forested areas means they are prone to geographic and genetic isolation.
 The species has lost 75% of its historical habitat, and 14.4% of that loss occurred during the period 2000–2010.
 With the population of Colombia growing and the significant reduction in guerilla activity in the Andean highlands this downward trend is not expected to change in the future.

 Additional threats are more difficult to quantify, but is known that these birds are persecuted as agricultural pests because they feed on cultivated maize fields.
 The species is not affected by the international trade in wild birds but a small number are captured as household pets.